lifepillar/vim-zeef/Readme.md

 - a path filter;
 - a quickfix/location list filter;
 - a color scheme selector;
-- a buffer tag chooser.
+- a buffer tag chooser (requires Ctags).

 For example, to switch buffer: